holdex/developers/docs/CONTRIBUTING.md

 graduate to a markdown spec.
 A Goal description never links a Google Document as its Spec.

-If a Google Document was used, include a link to it in the Spec under an `## Ideation` section.
-The section is optional — only add it when a document exists.
-It graduates to `docs/` with the rest of the spec when the Goal ships.
+If a Google Document was used, link to it directly in the Goal issue description — not in the Spec.
+The Spec contains only unimplemented behavior.

 A Goal must not be opened without a linked Spec.